Hillary Clinton claimed 'they were never going to let me be president,' new book says

 And on election night in November, The Daily Beast said Chozick wrote that when Mook was allegedly tasked with notifying Clinton of the results, she reportedly replied: “I knew it.
 I knew this would happen to me …” the Daily Beast said.

-“They were never going to let me be president,” Clinton is quoted as saying.
+“They were never going to let me be president,” Clinton was reportedly quoted as saying.

+In a statement to Fox News, a former campaign staffer who saw an early copy of the book said, "The challenge on the campaign was that you had a reporter holding the Clintons to a higher standard through a lower standard of reporting."

+"Amy was not always an honest broker, and this book seems to be more of the same," they continued.
+"It ridicules people with a smile, contributing little to the public discourse."

 The book will be released on Tuesday.